-The name type rules are simply a set of asset name and AF location pairs.
-The asset names must be complete names, there is no pattern matching within the names.
+The name type rules are simply a set of asset name and Asset Framework location pairs.
+The asset names must be complete names; there is no pattern matching within the names.

-The metadata rules are more complex, four different tests can be applied;
+The metadata rules are more complex.
+Four different tests can be applied:

-- exists: This test looks for the existence of the named datapoint within the asset. - nonexist: This test looks for the lack of a named datapoint within the asset. - equal: This test looks for a named data point having a given value. - notequal: This test looks for a name data point having a value different from that specified.
+- exists: This test looks for the existence of the named datapoint within the asset. - nonexist: This test looks for the lack of a named datapoint within the asset. - equal: This test looks for a named datapoint having a given value. - notequal: This test looks for a name datapoint having a value different from that specified.

 The exist and nonexist tests take a set of name/value pairs that are tested.
-The name is the datapoint name to examine and the value is the asset framework location to use.
+The name is the datapoint name to examine and the value is the Asset Framework location to use.
 For example

-If an asset has a data point called temperature in will be stored in the AF hierarchy temperatures, if the asset had a data point called power the asset will be placed in the AF hierarchy /Electrical/Power.
+If an asset has a datapoint called temperature in will be stored in the AF hierarchy temperatures, if the asset had a datapoint called power the asset will be placed in the AF hierarchy /Electrical/Power.

-The equal and notequal tests take a object as a child, the name of the object is data point to examine, the child nodes a sets of values and locations.
+The equal and notequal tests take an object as a child, the name of the object is datapoint to examine, the child nodes a sets of values and locations.
 For example

-In this case if the asset has a data point called room with a value of 4 then the asset will be placed in the AF location ElectricalLab, if it has a value of 6 then it is placed in the AF location FluidLab.
+In this case if the asset has a datapoint called room with a value of 4 then the asset will be placed in the AF location ElectricalLab, if it has a value of 6 then it is placed in the AF location FluidLab.